 1. User Preference Centers

-Allow users to control which transactional emails they receive:
+Let users control which transactional emails they get:

 [✓] Order confirmations (always sent)